mguinea/laravel-robots/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details

-## TODO
-- [ ] Migrations
-- [ ] VueJS Crud + Endpoints
-- [ ] Add Crawl-delay
-- [ ] Validations, override create and update
-- [ ] Common configurations
-- [ ] Suggestions
-- [ ] All tested
-- [ ] Page talking about robots.txt with detail like http://deteresa.com/archivo-robots-txt/ and link to package